robert/robert.github.com/_posts/2100-01-01-pfabX-batch-stream.md

 How many WhatsApp messages do you think you've exchanged with your best friend?
 Adarsh Rao, PFAB reader, wanted to find out.
 He downloaded his WhatsApp message logs and wrote a program to analyze his conversations.
 He found that he and his best friend had sent each other a respectable 110,000 words.
 "We've essentially written 2 novels between us if my Google search for 'average novel length' is at all accurate," he notes.

 Adarsh's program already works perfectly.
 But he wants to know how he can make it cleaner and tidier, and I've got a couple of suggestions for him.
 This week, I'd like to talk about the high-level structure of Adarsh's program.
 In particular I'd like to discuss a common tradeoff in data processing: *batch* or *streaming*?
-By pondering this question, we'll learn not only how to construct data pipelines, but also how to evaluate the tradeoffs between different ways of solving problems.
+Today we'll learn what these words mean, how we can use them to construct data processing pipelines, and how to evaluate the tradeoffs between different ways of solving problems.

 ## Batch or streaming?

-A WhatsApp message log looks like this:
+A WhatsApp message log file looks like this:

 ```
-7/28/19, 10:56 PM - Harold: Hi.
+7/28/19, 10:56 PM - Kimi: Hi.
 This is a business enquiry requesting a picture of your Dog.
-7/28/19, 10:56 PM - Kumar: Hi, yes
+7/28/19, 10:56 PM - Guarav: Hi, yes
-7/28/19, 10:57 PM - Kumar: Thank you for getting in touch with us
+7/28/19, 10:57 PM - Guarav: Thank you for getting in touch with us
-7/28/19, 10:57 PM - Kumar: We are assigning a representative to fulfil your request
+7/28/19, 10:57 PM - Guarav: We are assigning a representative to fulfil your request
-7/28/19, 10:57 PM - Kumar: Please hold
+7/28/19, 10:57 PM - Guarav: Please hold
 ```

-In order to analyze one of these log lines, Adarsh needs to:
+You can export your own WhatsApp chat history by using WhatsApp's ["export" feature][whatsapp-export].
+In order to analyze a log line from his file, Adarsh needs to:

-1. Load a log line from a file (we'll start by assuming that each log line corresponds to a single message, although we'll see later that this is not always the case)
+1. Load a log line from the file (we'll start by assuming that each log line corresponds to a single message, although we'll see later that this is not always the case)
 2. Parse the line to pull out the name, date, time, and contents of the message
 3. Calculate some statistics about the message - how long is its body, roughly how long did it take to type, etc?
 4. Add these individual message statistics into aggregate statistics about the total number, average length, etc. of messages in the conversation